QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 There are a few different options for using Julia, including a :ref:`local desktop installation <jl_jupyterlocal>` and :ref:`Jupyter hosted on the web<jl_jupyterhub>`

-If you have access to a web-based Jupyter and Julia installation, it is typically the most straightforward way to get started
+If you have access to a web-based Jupyter and Julia setup, it is typically the most straightforward way to get started

-We'll simultaneously introduce `Jupyter <http://jupyter.org/>`_, which is the browser-based blend of text, math, and code that these lectures are written in

 A Note on Jupyter
 =====================

 Like Python and R, and unlike products such as Matlab and Stata, there is a looser connection between Julia as a programming language and Julia as a specific development environment

-While you will eventually use other editors, there are some advantages to starting with Jupyter while learning Julia
+While you will eventually use other editors, there are some advantages to starting with the `Jupyter <http://jupyter.org/>`_ environment while learning Julia

 * The ability to mix formatted text (including mathematical expressions) and code in a single document